Results on the algebraic matroid of the determinantal variety

+Theorem \ref{thm:main} is illustrated in Examples \ref{ex:main-multiplePoints}, \ref{ex:main} and \ref{ex:flexibility} in section \ref{section:Examples}.
 Another key ingredient behind Theorem \ref{thm:main} is a novel interpretation of the problem of completing a matrix $X \in k^{m \times n}$ of rank at most $r$ from a subset of its entries, as a linear section problem on the Grassmannian $\Gr(r,m)$ via Pl{\"u}cker coordinates.
-A natural consequence of this view is:
+A natural consequence is:

 \begin{proposition} If $\Omega$ is a base set of the algebraic matroid of $\M(r, m \times n)$, then $\Omega$ is a relaxed $(r,r,m)$-SLMF. \end{proposition}